-This is my second serious try at doing macro.
+This attempt is my second serious try at doing macro.
 I used a focus stacking technique from a blog post by Don Komarechka.
 The technique uses Photoshop CC’s Auto-Align and Auto-Blend Layers feature.
 My initial results were mixed.
-I don’t think I shot enough images to stack and I think that something moved slightly between captures.
+I don’t think I shot enough images to stack, and I think something moved slightly between captures.
 I re-read the blog post a few times and tried again tonight.

 I am somewhat proud of my results.
 I learned a lot.
 I learned to overcome my vanity.
 I had to use reading glasses to see the LCD screen clearly so I could focus.
-I had to be patient as I made the slight adjustments on the rail and shot each frame.
+I had to be patient as I made slight adjustments on the rail and shot each frame.
 I had to think through what I wanted to accomplish and what I needed to do to get a good result.
 I learned that I could operate my camera entirely in manual mode.

 Personal insight: For live outdoor subjects, macro photography is 10% focusing, 40% patience and 50% dumb luck.